gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Local repository location in user settings.xml _is_ honoured when deploying (it was always honoured when installing)

-### `PublishToMavenLocal` task ignores repository setting
+### `PublishToMavenLocal.repository` property has been removed

 Previously, the `PublishToMavenLocal` task could be configured with an `ArtifactRepository` instance, which would specify the location to `install` to.
 The default repository was `mavenLocal()`.

-It is no longer possible to override this location by supplying a repository to the `PublishToMavenLocal` task.
-Any supplied repository will be ignored.
+It is no longer possible to provide a repository to the `PublishToMavenLocal` task.
+Use `PublishToMavenRepository` instead.

 ### `CommandLineToolConfiguration.withArguments()` semantics have changed